railwayapp/docs/src/docs/guides/fastify.md

     - Railway requires a valid GitHub account to be linked.
 If your Railway account isn't associated with one, you will be prompted to link it.
 5. Click **Deploy Now**.

-Once your Fastify app is successfully deployed, a Railway [service](/guides/services) (also referred to as an app) will be created for you.
+Once the deployment is complete, a Railway [service](/guides/services) will be created for you.
 By default, this service will not be publicly accessible.

-To set up a publicly accessible URL for your app, navigate to the **Networking** section in the [Settings](/overview/the-basics#service-settings) tab of your new service and click on [Generate Domain](/guides/public-networking#railway-provided-domain).
+To set up a publicly accessible URL for the service, navigate to the **Networking** section in the [Settings](/overview/the-basics#service-settings) tab of your new service and click on [Generate Domain](/guides/public-networking#railway-provided-domain).

 <Image src="https://res.cloudinary.com/railway/image/upload/f_auto,q_auto/v1727377689/docs/languages-and-frameworks/fastifyhelloworld_xbkrry.png"
 alt="screenshot of new project menu with deploy from github selected"